ashbuilds/payload-ai/README.md

 The Payload AI Plugin is an extension that seamlessly integrates advanced AI capabilities into your Payload CMS, elevating content creation and management.

-> **⚠️ Note:** This plugin is currently under heavy development.
-Expect frequent updates and improvements as we work tirelessly to enhance its capabilities.
-Currently, the plugin is only tested with Payload version 3.0.0-beta.65
+> **⚠️ Important:** This plugin is in active development.
+We're continuously working to improve its features and functionality.
+Please be prepared for regular updates.
+At present, the plugin has only been tested with Payload version 3.0.0-beta.65.
+>
+> For a quick start, we recommend using [Payload's website template](https://github.com/payloadcms/payload/tree/v3.0.0-beta.65/templates/website).

 ### 🎥 [Watch the Magic in Action](https://youtu.be/qaYukeGpuu4)